alexismarinoiu/collections-c-for-gillian/README.md

 $ ./runGillianTests.sh
 ```

-Finally, both version of the library in this repo have had to be modified
+Finally, both versions of the library in this repo have had to be modified
-slightly in order to account for the current limitation of Gillian-C. These
+slightly in order to account for the current limitations of Gillian-C. The changes are:
-consist of:

 - The redefinition of the `CC_MAX_ELEMENTS` macro (in `include/common.h`) from
   `((size_t) - 2)` to `16777216LU` (i.e. 2 ^ 24), as casts are not yet supported